microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-2/solution.md

     # This workflow will build a .NET project
     # For more information see: https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net

     name: Build and Deploy to Container App

     on:
       workflow_dispatch:

     jobs:

       build:
-        name: Build and Test Solution
+        name: Build and test solution
         runs-on: ubuntu-latest

         steps:
-          - name: Checkout Repository
+        - name: Checkout repository
-            uses: actions/checkout@v2
+          uses: actions/checkout@v4

-          - name: Set up .NET Core
+        - name: Setup .NET
-            uses: actions/setup-dotnet@v1
+          uses: actions/setup-dotnet@v4
           with:
-              dotnet-version: '6.x'
+            dotnet-version: 8.0.x

         - name: Restore dependencies
           run: dotnet restore

         - name: Build with dotnet
-            run: dotnet build --configuration Release
+          run: dotnet build --no-restore

 Now hit *Commit changes* to save the workflow.
 In the dialoge, leave the fields as is and hit *Commit changes*.

 ![image](./img/challenge-2-commitworkflow.jpg)

 Go to the *Actions* tab.
 As you can see, the new workflow appears in the list.
-Chose the *Build and Deploy to Container App* workflow and click *Run workflow* to test it.
+Choose the *Build and Deploy to Container App* workflow and click *Run workflow* to test it.

 ![image](./img/challenge-2-runworkflow.jpg)